LISA

 is-dao-or-extension

-is the DAO itself (proposal execution scenario).
-The enabled extension check is delegated to the LISA's executor-dao
+Standard protocol function to check whether the contract-caller is an enabled extension within the DAO or the tx-sender is the DAO itself (proposal execution scenario).
+The enabled extension check is delegated to the LISA's executor-dao contract.

 get-tokens-to-shares